-Class Trait: Devoted Any Cleric may enter into a 'Dev 18", and bearing only weapons to 'Devoted'.
-While Devoted, the Cl Clerics also either lose or learn Clerics can regain this status aft Pouched spells and self-cast pro- whenever the cleric changes sta under 4' in length (except quarter eric gains an additional 50% rec new spells as stated in their ran er 30 seconds of not using the a otection spells in effect are consi erstaffs), is considered to be luction to any Cure spell. ks. rmor and larger/heavier items.
+Class Trait: Devoted Any Cleric may enter into a 'Devoted' state.
+A Cleric wearing no armor, carrying no shield over 18", and bearing only weapons under 4' in length (except quarterstaffs), is considered to be 'Devoted'.
+While Devoted, the Cleric gains an additional 50% reduction to any Cure spell.
+Clerics also either lose or learn new spells as stated in their ranks.
+Clerics can regain this status after 30 seconds of not using the armor and larger/heavier items.
+Pouched spells and self-cast protection spells in effect are considered cleared/dispelled whenever the cleric changes status to/from 'Devoted.'
 Weapons Armor Class (Max) Shield Size (Max) Symbol Any Yellow and daggers AC4 Any Holy